Archangel (Gibson comic): Writing and development

-Archangel's co-creator and writer William Gibson was inspired by supernatural and conspiracy stories of World War II, which he called "The Weird War", and drew upon his own Cold-War nuclear anxiety.
+Archangel's co-creator and writer William Gibson was inspired by supernatural and conspiracy stories surrounding World War II, which he called "the Weird War", and drew upon his own Cold War nuclear anxiety.

 Gibson, and writer and actor Michael St. John Smith, first pitched the idea for Archangel to a German television company, which declined it.
 Gibson and St. John Smith then developed the idea into a screenplay and a computer game.
 When IDW Publishing approached Gibson about adapting a novel, he immediately proposed developing Archangel into a comic book.
 The IDW team included artist Butch Guice, and the comic book includes inking by Tom Palmer, colors by Diego Rodriguez, and letters by Shawn Lee.

-The comic book's main setting in Berlin is a holdover from the project's original pitch to German television.
-Gibson stated that the story became "leaner" and "more linear" as a comic.
+The comic book's main setting in Berlin is a holdover from the project's original pitch for German television.
+Gibson stated that the story became "leaner" and "more linear" in comics form.
 According to Gibson's afterword in the hardcover edition, the story was continually revised due to contemporaneous events.
 The final frames give the ending a context the creators "could [not] have possibly imagined when we began work on our first issue".